phillc73/backblazer/README.md

 ?b2ListFileNames
 ?b2ListFileVersions
 ?b2UpdateBucket
+?b2UploadFile
 ```

-Currently no documentation.
+This list covers all Backblaze B2 API functions.
+All mandatory parameters are included for the functions to operate.
+No optional parameters are included.
+It is currently possible to upload, download and delete files in a Backblaze B2 account using this package.

+Documentation started but not yet finished.
 Please refer directly to the [Backblaze B2 API documentation](https://www.backblaze.com/b2/docs/) for now.

 ## Disclaimer